KhushiRajurkar/Movie_Logs/README.md

-# 🎬 Movie Notes CRUD App
+# 🎬 Movie Notes App

 A **simple web application** to store and manage your favorite **movies**!
 Built with **Node.js, Express, PostgreSQL, EJS, and Axios**, it allows users to **add, edit, and delete** movie entries along with ratings, notes, and posters fetched from the **OMDb API**.